-- Grant approval and dissemination of internal rules and procedures based on policy including those of identification, assessment, monitoring, controls and mitigation of risks, and raising recognition of rules or procedures throughout the Bank. - Review and revise Risk Management Policy, Risk Appetite Framework, and propose to Board of Directors for approval, at least on an annual basis. - Review organisational structure, and risk management operation to ensure that both support effective risk management within the Bank. - Supervise risk management to ensure that it functions in accordance with Risk Appetite Framework. - · Appoint personnel with skills, knowledge and expertise necessary for risk management to the risk management related departments within necessary authority scope. - Ensure that any department that involves risk exposure will strictly comply with rules and regulations and secure effectiveness of the risk management while able to take necessary actions upon improving and following up on related risk matters. - Analyse and assess the efficiency and deficiency of risk management systems and controls based on risk audit results conducted by internal or external auditors as well as reports from other risk management related departments. - Provide risk status reports and reporting to parent company. - Review and revisit the all of the above points based on relevant reports received regularly or whenever it deemed necessary.
+- Grant approval and dissemination of internal rules and procedures based on policy including those of identification, assessment, monitoring, controls and mitigation of risks, and raising recognition of rules or procedures throughout the Bank. - Review and revise Risk Management Policy, Risk Appetite Framework, and propose to Board of Directors for approval, at least on an annual basis. - Review organisational structure, and risk management operation to ensure that both support effective risk management within the Bank. - Supervise risk management to ensure that it functions in accordance with Risk Appetite Framework. - Appoint personnel with skills, knowledge and expertise necessary for risk management to the risk management related departments within necessary authority scope. - Ensure the implementation of risk governance on the 3 lines of defense in order to put in place the "Checks and Balance function". - Ensure that any department that involves risk exposure will strictly comply with rules and regulations and secure effectiveness of the risk management while able to take necessary actions upon improving and following up on related risk matters. - Ensure that the risk and compliance awareness program is arranged for Bank's Personnel to promote risk and compliance culture. - Analyse and assess the efficiency and deficiency of risk management systems and controls based on risk audit results conducted by internal or external auditors as well as reports from other risk management related departments. - Determine the Bank's business plan, discuss and resolve significant matters. - Provide risk status reports and reporting to parent company. - Review and revisit the all of the above points based on relevant reports received regularly or whenever it deemed necessary.